jfvilasPersonal/oberkorn/docs/scenarios.md

       type: "unrestricted"
 ```

-As you have guessed, every resource whose path starts with "/admin/..." needs a valid JWT emited by our Cognito service to be accessed, and every resource under "/public/..." can be accessed freely.
+As you have guessed, every resource whose path starts with "/admin/..." needs a valid JWT token emited by our Cognito service to be accessed, and every resource under "/public/..." can be accessed freely.
 All other resource paths cannot be accessed.

 ## SPA scenario